You Were the Last High

-"You Were the Last High" is a song by American alternative rock band The Dandy Warhols.
+"You Were the Last High" (also known simply as "The Last High") is a song by American alternative rock band The Dandy Warhols.
 It was released in July 2003 as the second single from their fourth studio album Welcome to the Monkey House.

 Music video

 The music video is an almost exact recreation of Duran Duran's "Planet Earth" video: this was influenced by the fact that Nick Rhodes, keyboardist for Duran Duran, produced Welcome to the Monkey House.

 Release

 Released in July 2003 as the second single from Welcome to the Monkey House, "You Were the Last High" peaked at No. 34 on the UK Singles Chart.

 "You Were the Last High" was one of the titular "nine songs" in the film 9 Songs, which featured a live performance of the song by the band.
 The song also featured in the film Lara Croft Tomb Raider: The Cradle of Life.

 "You Were the Last High" appeared on the band's greatest hits album The Capitol Years 1995–2007 under the shortened title "The Last High".